vestr-at-work/open-reader/README.md

 # 📖 Open Reader
-Open-Source QR Code Reader written and availabe for use in C#.
+Open-Source QR Code Reader written and available for use in C#.

 ## User documentation
 As of right now the project is showcased in an CLI demo application.